Frank Nodarse

-Frank Leidam Nodarse Chávez (born 6 December 2000) is a Cuban footballer who plays as a defender who currently plays for Rio Grande Valley FC in the USL Championship.
+Frank Leidam Nodarse Chávez (born 6 December 2000) is a Cuban footballer who plays as a defender for USL Championship club Rhode Island FC.

 Career

 Fort Lauderdale CF

-After joining the club in early 2020, Nodarse made his debut for the club on 18 July 2020, playing the entirety of a 2-0 defeat to Greenville Triumph.
+After joining the club in early 2020, Nodarse made his debut for the club on 18 July 2020, playing the entirety of a 2–0 defeat to Greenville Triumph.

 On 13 August 2021, Nodarse joined USL Championship side Charleston Battery on a short-term loan deal for three matches.

 Rio Grande Valley FC

 On 12 March 2022, Nodarse made the move to USL Championship club Rio Grande Valley FC.